-Next, assign a ‘severity rating’ to each failure mode, for example, on a scale from 1 to 10 where 1 would be negligible, and 10 would be utterly disastrous.
-The rating should reflect the potential impact of the failure mode on the success of the product launch and the overall business objectives.
+Next, assign a ‘severity rating’ to each failure mode, for example one a scale from 1 to 10, where 1 would be negligible, and 10 would be utterly disastrous.
+The rating should reflect the potential impact of the failure mode on the success of i.e. the product launch and the overall business objectives.

 The third rating is the ‘detection rating’, this rating should reflect how easily the failure mode could be detected before it leads to significant issues.

-Now to combine them all together.
-Calculate the risk priority number (RPN) for each failure mode.
+Now to combine them all together and calculate the risk priority number (RPN) for each failure mode.
 The RPN is calculated by multiplying the severity, likelihood of occurrence, and detection ratings for each failure mode.
-For example: if we were to have a severity rating of 6, a likelihood of occurrence rating of 2, and a detection rating of 8, the RPN would be 96.
+Example: if we were to have a severity rating of 6, a likelihood of occurrence rating of 2 and a detection rating of 8, the RPN would be 96 (6*2*8).
 The RPN provides a measure of the overall risk associated with each potential failure mode.

-With this in mind, identify and prioritize areas for improvement: The team should prioritize the failure modes with the highest RPN and develop plans to mitigate/eliminate the associated risks.
+With these results in hand, you can then identify and prioritize areas for improvement.
+The team should prioritize the failure modes with the highest RPN and develop plans to mitigate/eliminate the associated risks.

-Implement the improvements and reassess the campaign: Once the improvements have been made, the marketing team should reassess the campaign to ensure that the risks have been reduced and to identify any new failure modes that may have been introduced.
+Once the improvements have been made, the marketing team should then reassess the campaign to ensure that the risks have been reduced properly and try to identify any new failure modes that may have been introduced.